 150h.
-METHODS AND OBSERVATION OF TEACHING PHYSICAL EDU-CATION IN SECONDARY SCHOOLS.
-Two bours credit.
+METHODS AND OBSERVATION OF TEACHING PHYSICAL EDUCATION IN THE SECONDARY SCHOOL.
+Two hours credit.

 Prerequisite, junior standing and all required divisional courses numbered under 100.
 A study of planning, materials, and methods in physical education for the secondary school based on mental, physical, and social needs of the student at various age levels.